Case Study · Salesforce Negotiation · US Retail

 MetricBefore EngagementAfter Redress Advisory

-Marketing CloudOverpaying ~$1M/yr for unused contacts & capacityRight-sized to actual usage + 20% buffer; ~$1M/yr saved
+Marketing CloudOverpaying ~$1M/yr for unused contacts and capacityRight-sized to actual usage + 20% buffer; ~$1M/yr saved

 Commerce CloudPaying for unused AI add-ons; above-market ratesAdd-ons removed; best-in-class discount rate secured